 Some critical thoughts on the concept of tradition

 Anthropologists as well as plain people often use the concepts of tradition/traditional values/traditional culture.
-They both suppose that tradition is something contraposed modernity/contemporeanity.
-Really any culture is base on certain traditions.
-Traditions are actually regularly performed practices so any culture is base on certain traditions since any culture always supposes certain set of regularly performed practices.
+They both suppose that tradition is something contraposed modernity/contemporaneity.
+Really any culture is based on certain traditions.
+Traditions are actually regularly performed practices so any culture is based on certain traditions since any culture always supposes certain set of regularly performed practices.
 Also we should keep in mind that tradition also supposes invention of new issues.
 Also we should keep in mind that the activity of anthropologists, i.e.: the fact that they pay much attention to traditional societies and contrapose so called traditional societies to modernity provide help to the forces of obscurantism.

 Keywords: tradition; anthropology; history

 Yayoi culture as a fake (preliminary notes)

 Among historians are spread the following stereotypes: roots of Japanese culture were formed in the period of Yayoi, and Jōmon culture didn’t influence on forming Japanese culture.
 However, Yayoi pottery and architecture are just continuations of Late Jōmon pottery and architecture.
 Perception of continental issues (for instance: dōtaku) in the period of Yayoi was very irregular, and introduced items became object of cargo cults.
 In the period of Kofun on the contrary we can see regular spreading of ‘Korean’ techniques.
 Regular spreading of certain techniques should necessarily correlate with regular presence of corresponding ethnic group.
 Thus, it is possible to say that there was no serious presence of ‘Korean’ ethnic element upon Japanese archipelago until the beginning of Kofun period.
 Yayoi period actually should not be considered as a separated culture, but just as a continuation of Late Jōmon.